It’s frustrating when you could swear your electric scooter’s slower than before, yet nothing is visibly wrong.

 The lowest-powered mode on an electric scooter is usually called something like “eco,” “beginner,” or simply “1.”

 By any name, it typically limits you to around 5-10 mph at full throttle, depending on the model.
-It also accelerate slowly up to that max, and may even weaken the electronic braking.
+It also accelerates slowly up to that max, and may even weaken the electronic braking.
 That’s an important tool to help new riders stay safe.

 But in the course of normal riding, it’s easy to switch into eco mode by accident.